Port Jervis station: Station layout

-The station consists of a short concrete platform, a shelter, ticket machines, and a posted schedule.
-Renovations to the station were completed and a ribbon cutting was held on October 4, 2021; a high level platform was built and opened on August 10, 2021.
+The station consists of a short concrete platform, a shelter, ticket machine, and a posted schedule.
+There are 92 parking spaces.
+Renovations to the station were completed and a high level platform was built and opened on August 10, 2021, with a ribbon cutting ceremony held on October 4.

-There is ample parking.
-The vicinity of the station contains a yard just beyond (the tracks continue upriver, but only carry freight beyond here) and various features of the once extensive facilities that existed here when it was a division point on the Erie Railroad, including a still-working turntable, used when excursion trains operate from the station.
-There is also an EMD E8A locomotive, No. 833, stored at Port Jervis, painted in original Erie paint.
+The vicinity of the station contains a former Erie Railroad yard.
+The tracks continue upriver, but only carry freight as the Southern Tier Line.
+Various features of the once extensive facilities that existed here when it was a division point on the Erie can be seen, including a still-working turntable.

 The station has two tracks and a high-level side platform with a pathway connecting the platform to the bypass tracks.

 Erie Depot

 A short distance down the tracks from the station is the Erie Depot, which served as the city's passenger station for much of the 20th century.
 Built by the Erie Railroad in 1892, when passenger service continued on to Binghamton, it remained in service through the mid-1970s.
 In 1982 it was redeveloped, and today, it houses medical offices and some small shops.